 World Championships are open to all specified U.I.M. classes and A.P.B.A. classes.
-There can be only one World Championship per class, per year.
+There can be only one World Championship per class (UIM or A.P.B.A.), per year.
 The requests to organise these championship must be sent in due time.
-The Sports Commission will allocate the Championships.
+Only the Sports Commission (Cominsport) will allocate the Championships.